Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Glebe has 72 active public transport stops offering a mix of ferry, light rail, and bus services.
-These stops are served by 28 individual routes, facilitating 9,838 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 147 meters to the nearest stop.
-As a predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode of transport at 46%, followed by walking (18%) and bus (15%).
-The average vehicle ownership per dwelling is 0.4, lower than the regional average.
+Glebe has 72 active public transport stops, offering a mix of ferry, light rail, and bus services.
+These are covered by 28 individual routes, serving 9,838 weekly passenger trips in total.
+Transport accessibility is excellent, with residents typically located 147 meters from the nearest stop.
+Most commuting is outward-bound due to Glebe's residential nature.
+Cars remain the dominant transport mode at 46%, followed by walking (18%) and bus use (15%).
+Vehicle ownership averages 0.4 per dwelling, below the regional average.

-Notably, 62.4% of residents work from home, as recorded in the 2021 Census, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 1,405 trips per day, translating to approximately 136 weekly trips per stop.
+According to the 2021 Census, a high 62.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,405 trips per day across all routes, equating to approximately 136 weekly trips per individual stop.

 Frequently Asked Questions - Transport